 Here at Cambridge Physio, we use the Schroth method of Scoliosis physiotherapy to help those living with scoliosis lead an optimal life.

 The Schroth Method of treating Scoliosis is a Physiotherapeutic treatment that incorporates three-dimensional exercises that are specific to different curves depending on the diagnosis, Xrays and Cobb angle.

 - Correct posture and improve postural awareness

-- Stabilize the Spine & Stop Progression
+- Stabilize the Spine & Stop the Progression

 - Educate correct positions while doing activities of daily living

 - Improve breathing capacity